 - Club lectures and coaching for post CP progression through the BHPA pilot rating scheme

-- Unrestricted access to all areas of our website and online discussion forums, Facebook and Telegram groups.
+- Unrestricted access to all areas of our website and online discussion forums, Facebook and the Telegram app groups.
 These give information regarding our sites, social events, contact details of all members, news, views, articles and general flying chit-chat.
-"Flying today/tomorrow" is a particularly helpful forum for planning where to go flying

 - Our Telegram Chat and Site Reports groups give up to the minute information on current views and flying conditions.